safarov-matrix/pcsaft-critical-points/README.md

 The repository provides reproducible code to calculate:

 1. Pure-compound and multicomponent critical points
-2. Binary critical loci
+2. Composition-dependent binary critical loci

-Two computational strategies are implemented in this study:
+Two distinct computational strategies are implemented in this study:

 1. Newton–Raphson (NR) formulation of the Heidemann-Khalil (HK) criticality conditions based on PC-SAFT EOS
 2. Global Optimization (GO) formulation solved with Differential Evolution (DE) based on PC-SAFT EOS